By Enis Koylu

 It looked like a fairly inconspicuous incident when Robert Lewandowski went flying at a corner into the Zenit box, but a slight nudge in the back forced him to handle the ball and pick up a harsh yellow card from referee Alberto Undiano.

 Match stats | BVB 1-2 Zenit

-The display BVB produced against the Russians was dreadful.
-Zenit is going through a horror season of its own, which cost long-standing coach Luciano Spalletti his job in between the two legs, yet Dortmund was unable to craft clear-cut chances, despite its territorial advantage.
+The display they produced against the Russians was dreadful.
+Zenit are going through a horror season of their own, which cost long-standing coach Luciano Spalletti his job in between the two legs, yet BVB were unable to craft clear-cut chances, despite their territorial advantage.
 And that was with Lewandowski.

-It leaves one to wonder how Dortmund would cope with a better team than the St Petersburg side.
-Last term, BVB failed to win a single knockout game away from home, but was able to rely on its home form.
-This time, the side has already lost four games at Signal Iduna Park in the Bundesliga and two in the Champions League.
+It leaves you wondering how they would cope with a better team than the St Petersburg side.
+Last term, they failed to win a single knockout game away from home, but were able to rely on their home form.
+This time, they have already lost four games at Signal Iduna Park in the Bundesliga and two in the Champions League.

-Dortmund has always been a team capable of upsetting the odds and turning up when its backs are against the wall.
-The last three years have been littered with victories over Bayern Munich and few will forget the 4-1 thrashing of Real Madrid in last season's semifinal.
+Dortmund have always been a team capable of upsetting the odds and turning up when their backs are against the wall.
+The last three years have been littered with victories over Bayern Munich and few will forget the 4-1 thrashing of Real Madrid in last season's semi-final.

-But BVB has been rattled this term it deals with numerous high-profile sales and injuries, and Lewandowski's suspension is the last thing it can afford.
-Soon enough, BVB will have to cope without him on a full-time basis as he nears his free transfer to the Allianz Arena.
-The quarterfinal will be a harsh glimpse of what awaits BVB next season.
+But they have been rattled this term as they deal with numerous high-profile sales and injuries, and Lewandowski's suspension is the last thing they can afford.
+Soon enough, they will have to cope without him on a full-time basis as he nears his free transfer to the Allianz Arena.
+The quarter-final will be a harsh glimpse of what awaits BVB next season.

-During their run to the final last season, the club's social media team was using #Fairytale at the end of every tweet. #Nightmare might be more apt for what lies ahead.
+On their run to the final last season, the club's social media team was using #Fairytale at the end of every Tweet. #Nightmare might be more apt for what lies ahead.